-Zhenjiang Vinegar (chinklang vinegar) is a rice-based black vinegar that’s produced mainly in the city of Zhenjiang in the Jiangsu Provice of China.
+Zhenjiang vinegar (chinklang vinegar) is a rice-based black vinegar that’s produced mainly in the city of Zhenjiang in the Jiangsu Province of China.

-The origin of Zhenjiang vinegar can be traced back at least 1400 years BC and tied to the Xia Dynasty period.

-There is a story behind Zhenjiang Vinegar.
-During the Xia Dynasty, a winemaker was drunk and he felt very thirsty so he had a couple sips of water from a wine making tank and he was surprised by how delicious the water was.
+The origin of Zhenjiang vinegar can be traced back to at least 1400 years BC and tied to the Xia Dynasty period.
+Legend has it that, during the Xia Dynasty, a winemaker was drunk and felt very thirsty so he had a couple sips of water from a wine-making tank and was surprised by how delicious the water was.

-Enjoyed by the Chinese for over 4,000 years, rice wine is made by a fermentation process involving yeast that transforms the sugars from glutinous rice into alcohol.
+Enjoyed by the Chinese for more than 4,000 years, rice wine is made by a fermentation process involving yeast that transforms the sugars from glutinous rice into alcohol.

 It’s easy enough to confuse the two since they often sit side by side at the Asian/Chinese grocery store.

-Types of Rice Vinegar:
+Types of Rice Vinegar

-- Black Rice Vinegar
+Black Rice Vinegar

 - Normally black rice vinegar is made with glutinous or sweet rice, although millet or sorghum may be used instead.
-Dark in colour, it has a deep almost smoky flavour.
-I personally like black vinegar more than red or white vinegar.
+Dark in color, it has a deep almost smoky flavor.

-- Red Rice Vinegar
+Red Rice Vinegar

 - Red rice vinegar can be used as a substitute for black vinegar by adding a bit of sugar.
-It also makes a very good dipping sauce and you can also use it in noodles, soups and seafood dishes.
+It also makes a very good dipping sauce and you also can use it in noodles, soups and seafood dishes.

-- White Rice Vinegar
+White Rice Vinegar

-- The higher vinegar content of white rice vinegar makes it the best choice for Cantonese style sweet and sour dishes, and for pickling vegetables.
+- The higher vinegar content of white rice vinegar makes it the best choice for Cantonese-style sweet-and-sour dishes, and for pickling vegetables.
 It generally works well in stir-fries.
 The best brand is Pearl River Bridge.